accessibilitysupported/a11ysupport.io/documentation/at/wsr.md

 # Windows Speech Recognition

-Voice Control for iOS is a voice control system that can be found in MacOS 10.15 and greater.
+Windows Speech Recognition is a voice control system.
+It's an older solution, and is being replaced by [Windows Voice Access](/learn/at/va_windows).

 There are 2 types of overlays that you can turn on.